ss12f32v/Guitar-Transcription/index.md

 This is the demo page for the paper **Towards Automatic Transcription of Polyphonic Electric Guitar Music: A new Dataset and A Multi-loss Transformer Model**

 ## Abstract
 In this paper, we propose a new dataset named EGDB, that con-tains transcriptions of the electric guitar performance of 240 tab-latures rendered with different tones.
 Moreover, we benchmark theperformance of two well-known transcription models proposed orig-inally for the piano on this dataset, along with a multi-loss Trans-former model that we newly propose.
-Our evaluation on this datasetand a separate set of real-world recordings demonstrate the influenceof timbre on the accuracy of guitar sheet transcription, the potentialof using multiple losses for Transformers, as well as the room forfurther improvement for this task.`
+Our evaluation on this dataset and a separate set of real-world recordings demonstrate the influenceof timbre on the accuracy of guitar sheet transcription, the potentialof using multiple losses for Transformers, as well as the room forfurther improvement for this task.

 ### Training Data Sample